sg-iitg/Quick-Connect-WebApp/README.md

 * Sharable invite message, easy to copy and share

+* Alert everyone when someone leaves the meet

 ### Leave meet page
 * Leave meet page, option to go back to hompepage